aadityatiwari/notes/README.md

 Description
 -----

-This repository contains my study notes mainly in markdown format on different topics related to Computer Science.
-The primary source of these contents are [Wikipedia articles](https://en.wikipedia.org).
+This repository contains my study notes on different topics related to Computer Science.
+The primary source of these contents is [Wikipedia articles](https://en.wikipedia.org).
 The intent of sharing these summarized notes is to make it available to whosoever needs it for a quick reference.

 ### Directories